-Professor emerita and Amsterdam School of Communication Research (ASCoR) Honorary Fellow Betteke van Ruler has been appointed ICA Fellow by the Board of Directors of the International Communication Association during the 2018 conference in Prague.
+Professor emerita and Amsterdam School of Communication Research (ASCoR) Honorary Fellow Betteke van Ruler has been honored with the ICA Fellowship award by the Board of Directors of the International Communication Association during the 2018 conference in Prague.

 Fellow status in the International Communication Association is primarily a recognition of distinguished scholarly contributions to the broad field of communication.
 The primary consideration for nomination to Fellow status is a documented record of scholarly achievement.

 Secondary consideration is given to such criteria as service to the International Communication Association and socially or professionally significant service to other publics such as business, government, education, etc.